1: REDUCTION

 Get rid of everything which is not necessary.
 As soon as you reach a point where nothing can be left out any more, you have a clear layout and can work on some details here and there.
 So in general: Less is more.

-When designing a logo, make sure you also test it in black and white as well as in small and big size - on a screen and, if somehow possible, also in a printed version.
+When creating a company logo design, make sure you also test it in black and white as well as in small and big size - on a screen and, if somehow possible, also in a printed version.

 # 3: USE A GRID

 Every good layout is based on a good grid.
 All elements can be aligned towards a grid.
 It also helps to design your grid in a flexible way.
-When I layout magazines, for instance, I mostly use a twelve column grid, so I can layout copy and images as two, three or even four column layouts.
+When I create a magazine layout design, for instance, I mostly use a twelve column grid, so I can layout copy and images as two, three or even four column layouts.

 # 4: TARGET GROUP